Xiobe/Shodan/README.md

 The [S7](https://en.wikipedia.org/wiki/Simatic_S5_PLC) protocol is a [Siemens](https://en.wikipedia.org/wiki/Siemens) proprietary protocol that runs between programmable logic controllers of the Siemens S7 family.

 To search for Siemens S7 devices search for ```port:102```

+#### DNP3
+Tbe [Distributed Network Protocol version 3](https://en.wikipedia.org/wiki/DNP3) is a communications protocol set used between components in process automation systems.
+It is mainly used in utility companies such as electric and water companies.

+To search for [DNP3](https://ieeexplore.ieee.org/document/5518537) devices search for ```port:20000 source address```

 ## Shodan filters
 This is a summary of filters